Peter Boykin: 2016 support for Donald Trump

-North Carolina Lieutenant Governor Candidacy

-Peter Boykin is a Political Candidate for Lieutenant Governor of North Carolina in 2024.

-In November 2022, Peter Boykin Declared He Is Running For the 2024 North Carolina lieutenant gubernatorial election.

-North Carolina House Candidacy
+2018 North Carolina House election

 In February 2018, he announced that he was running for the North Carolina House of Representatives to represent District 58.
 After advancing from the primary election on May 8, 2018, and receiving the backing of the North Carolina Republican Party, he lost in the general election on November 6, 2018 to the North Carolina Democratic Party candidate, Amos Quick by a margin of more than 50 percentage points.

-In 2022, Peter Boykin ran for North Carolina House of Representatives House District 63; he failed to advance to the general election.

-Congressional Candidacy
+2021 US congressional election

 In May 2021, he announced that he was running for US Congress to represent North Carolina after incumbent Ted Budd announced his departure from Congress to run for the Senate seat vacated by Richard Burr.

-In November 2021, Boykin announced his intention to run in the newly formed 7th Congressional District.
+In November 2021, Boykin announced his intention to run in the newly-formed 7th Congressional District.
 However, Boykin later suspended his congressional campaign, instead opting to run for the North Carolina House of Representatives.

-Note, Peter Boykin dropped from running for US CONGRESS to run for a North Carolina State House position due to map changes in his district.
+He later dropped out of the race due to map changes in his district.

+2022 North Carolina House election

+In 2022, Peter Boykin ran for North Carolina House of Representatives House District 63; he failed to advance to the general election, garnering only 170 votes in the Republican primary.

+2024 North Carolina Lieutenant Governor election

+Peter Boykin was a candidate for the office Lieutenant Governor of North Carolina in the 2024 election.
+He was defeated in the Republican primary with 3.46% of the vote.